Tinseltown to tackle Time Lord with Dr. Who series

 "We're looking at writers now.
 We're going to spend two to three years to get it right," Yates told Variety.
 "It needs quite a radical transformation to take it into the bigger arena."

-The television series about an eccentric, super-intelligent humanoid alien travelling through time in his "TARDIS", ran from 1963 to 1989 before being rebooted in 2005.
+The television series about an eccentric, super-intelligent humanoid alien traveling through time in his "TARDIS," ran from 1963 to 1989 before being rebooted in 2005.

 The current "Doctor Who" stars Matt Smith as the 11th incarnation of the Doctor, and the series is one of the public broadcaster's most lucrative exports.
 The series airs in the United States on BBC America.